gjlondon/definitive_guide_to_django_deployment/README.md

     sudo supervisorctl status

-Supervisor routes all logout put from managed processes to `/var/log/supervisor/<process-name-and-long-character-string>`.
+Supervisor routes all log output from managed processes to `/var/log/supervisor/<process-name-and-long-character-string>`.
 So if your server is behaving badly you can start there.

 I keep a [GNU screen](http://www.gnu.org/software/screen/) active in the log directory so I can get there quickly if I need to.
 You can get there with